billray0259/cs520_final_project/README.md

 # For Gym Owners

 Owners of certain gyms also have RouteRater accounts but, unlike regular users (Climbers), are able to add new routes to the gym(s) that they own.
 In order to add a new route, owners need to specify the route's name, the color it will be assigned, and the ID of its gym.
-After the new route is added, a QR code that links to the route's page will be generated for use by the owner.
+After the new route is added, a QR code that links to the route's page will be generated.

 ![qr code](readme_screenshots/owner_qrcode.png)